SutekhVRC/VOR/README.md

 - VOR Buffer Queue Size: The route buffer size 4096 is default.
 (You dont want this to be too low because in high load situations it could cause packet loss)

 ### Routing mode
 - Asynchronous routing: Default is enabled.
 Asynchronous routing enabled will drastically improve efficiency.
 I recommend using asynchronous mode.
-If you disable this you may get more responsive routing as the cost of higher CPU usage.
+If you disable this you may get more responsive routing at the cost of higher CPU usage.

 ## OSC Debug Mode